 You must also demonstrate the following:

 - Your organisation can offer a genuine vacancy that meets the category-specific skill level and minimum rates of pay.
-Each tier is each split into various categories, for example, Tier 2 General or Intra-Company Transfer, or Tier 5 Creative and Sporting, each with different criteria.

 - The key personnel named on your licence application are suitable to undertake the necessary sponsorship duties and do not present any threat to UK immigration control.
 The Home Office will consider any history of immigration violations or unspent criminal convictions for a relevant offence.